 The Wall of Names is composed of 40 white marble panels, each inscribed with the name of a passenger or crew member of Flight 93.

 The black granite walkway in front of the Wall of Names is a continuation of the flight path, and ends at the Ceremonial Gate, constructed of hemlock and beyond which only National Park Service officials or family members of passengers and crew of Flight 93 are permitted.

-The 17-ton sandstone boulder near the Hemlock Grove marks the crash site of Flight 93.
+A 17-ton sandstone boulder near the Hemlock Grove marks the actual crash site of Flight 93.

 Family and friends of the passengers and crew of Flight 93 often leave mementos at the Wall of Names.